Alvotech Provides Update on Corporate Sustainability Framework

-/EIN News/ -- REYKJAVIK, Iceland, March 28, 2023 (GLOBE NEWSWIRE) -- Alvotech (Nasdaq: ALVO) (the “Company”), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, today announced an update to the Company’s Corporate Sustainability framework, including the release of key environmental, social and governance (“ESG”) indicators for 2022.
+REYKJAVIK, Iceland, March 28, 2023 (GLOBE NEWSWIRE) -- Alvotech ALVO (the "Company"), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, today announced an update to the Company's Corporate Sustainability framework, including the release of key environmental, social and governance ("ESG") indicators for 2022.

 "As part of our commitment to improve the sustainability of healthcare by providing access to more affordable biologic medicines, we recognize that corporate sustainability is closely linked to our long-term success and the value we may bring to patients, healthcare providers and all of our stakeholders," said Robert Wessman, Founder, Chairman and CEO of Alvotech.